 Quick and Easy Pizza Wheels Recipe:

+On-the-go dinner for a busy weeknight meal.
 Change up the filling however you like.
 Try Sausage and Green Peppers or Canadian Bacon and Pineapple.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size: 1